Skip to main content

 2. Install Satellite

-Set the LEVOAI_AUTH_KEY environment variable, please refer to Generating CLI Authorization Keys for instructions on fetching your key.
+Set the LEVOAI_AUTH_KEY environment variable.
+Refer to Generating CLI Authorization Keys for instructions on obtaining your key:

 $env:LEVOAI_AUTH_KEY = "<your auth key here>"

-Execute the following from the directory where the Docker Compose file was downloaded.
+Navigate to the directory where the Docker Compose file was downloaded and execute:

 docker compose pull; docker compose up -d